ArunPatel1999/My-Public-Learning/Java/README.md

 		# Elasticsearch First

 		```
-		This Project Contain Basic Opration Realted to Elasticsearch and Spring Boot.
+		This project contains basic operations related to Elasticsearch and Spring Boot.

-		In this Project i performed this operation.
+		In this project, I performed the following operations:

-		1) Configration Realted To Elastic search
+		1) Configuration related to Elasticsearch.

 		2) Product CRUD Opration like
 		  i) createIndex